Recording, Closed Captioning, and Transcribing

 - Distant time zones

 If a visual capturing of the class is not essential for accessing the information presented, an audio-only recording is an acceptable alternative.

 Closed Captioning / Subtitling

-If a student has difficulty with the audio portion of a presentation (either due to a disability, internet challenges, faulty speakers, or a noisy household), the most equitable way to present a recording is to include closed captioning / subtitles.
+If a student has difficulty with the audio portion of a presentation (either due to a disability, internet challenges, faulty speakers, or a noisy household), the most equitable way to present a recording is to include closed captioning / subtitles / live transcription.
 Here are tips from the National Deaf Center as to Why Captions Provide Equal Access to a variety of audiences beyond just those who have a hearing impairment, including visual learners, nonnative speakers, those with audio processing challenges, and others.
-That said, faculty do not have to caption their videos unless they've been informed that they will have a deaf student in their class(es).
+That said, faculty are not required to caption their videos unless they have been informed that this will be necessary as an accommodation -- typically for a hearing-impaired student.